Your next Zoom presentation is a week away. And your mind is racing.

 The more confident you appear in your presentation, the more confident you’re likely to feel.

-If you can’t stand up during your presentation, make an effort to sit straight in your chair and back up your camera a little to show your body and not just your face.
+If you can’t stand up during your presentation, try to sit straight in your chair and back up your camera a little to show your upper body and not just your face.